-The first round consultation notice may also invite interested persons to put forward alternative region solutions to those contained in the region change application.
-This may be by way of either an "informal" alternative solution or a "formal" alternative solution.
+Any person may propose an informal alternative region solution in a first round submission.
 In the case of an informal proposal, the AEMC would not be bound to consider this as a fully developed proposal and it could not give rise to the potential for further supplementary analysis to be required.
 For a "formal" alternative region solution, there are a series of requirements and the AEMC may direct the production of economic analysis.